priyankamandikal/wikireview/README.md

 # wikireview

-The goal of this project is to build an accuracy bot for Wikipedia that marks outdated/unclear passages and sends it to the reviewers for review.
+The goal of this project is to build an accuracy review bot for Wikipedia that marks outdated/unclear passages and sends it to the reviewers for review.

 It is advisable to run the application in a virtual environment.
 Ubuntu users can install it using this command:
 ```